jasielrt95/Voice2Code/Readme.md

 ************************************************************************************************************************
 ```

-After that the microphone will start to receive input for one second
+After that, the microphone will start to receive input for one second
-(1s) and listenig to the enviroment to cancel noise.
+(1s) to normalize audio recording (for better results). * Do not talk during this second *

 Once the terminal displays: *"Listening..."*, you can talk to the
 microphone.